Chrome Extension + Laravel API: Complete Architecture Guide

 When This Architecture Makes Sense

-You're building an extension that needs persistent user data.
+This Chrome extension plus Laravel API pattern works great when you're building an extension that needs persistent user data.
 If users need accounts, history, or settings that sync across devices, you need a backend.

-Your extension performs heavy computation or calls third-party APIs.
+It's also the right choice when your extension performs heavy computation or calls third-party APIs.
 Doing this client-side is slow and exposes API keys.
 Move it to Laravel where you have full control.

 You now have a complete architecture for building Chrome extensions backed by Laravel APIs.
 The pattern scales from simple tools to complex SaaS products.